Jason-Cooke/react-native-ibeacon/README.md

 ### regionDidEnter
 If the device entered a region, `regionDidEnter` is being called.

-Inside the callback the paramter we can use returns an object with a property `region` that contains the region identifier value as a string.
+Inside the callback the parameter we can use returns an object with a property `region` that contains the region identifier value as a string.
 Additionally, we get the UUID of the region through its `uuid` property.
 ```javascript
 {
   region: String,